 2.4.
 LetsChat query

 The LetsChat query starts a new chat session and returns the chat flow node entry’s message.
-The client sends a POST request to https://chatbot_host:port/letschat with the login token and the user ID, telling the chatbot server to start a chat session.
+The client sends a POST request to https://chatbot_host:port/letschat with the login token and the user_id as data, telling the chatbot server to start a chat session.
 The following is an example of the expected JSON response:

 {